 S. 124 Hiring Noncertified Teachers

-H. Assistance Act
+H. 4280 Educator Assistance Act

 The House amended and gave third reading to S. 124.
 The bill proposes to establish a pilot program that would allow public school districts to hire noncertified teachers.
 The pilot program would permit districts to hire noncertified teachers of up to 10 percent of its entire teaching staff.
 The bill outlines certain academic, evaluation, and experience requirements that noncertified teachers must meet to be eligible for hire under the pilot program.
 It further requires annual program reporting and registration and clearance requirements for noncertified teachers participating in the program.
 The House added H. 4280 (the Educator Assistance Act) -- exactly as adopted by the House and sent to the Senate last year.